samssausages/plex_scripts/README.md

 Limitations:
 - only handles 1 library at a time.
 But you can run more than one script.
 I suggest seperate log files, if you do.
+- If you're adding thousands of files, then disable the script until after your bulk add.

 Todo:
 - Improve Error Handling